-If you’re looking to make a serious first-time investment, or are adding one more to your impressive line-up, having the right luxury timepiece is really crucial.
-Especially one that comes with ground-breaking features of high-end engineering.
+If you’re looking to make a serious first-time investment or adding one more to your impressive line-up, having the right luxury timepiece is really crucial, especially the ones that come with ground-breaking features of high-end engineering.
 Whether you’re looking for an affordable piece or the priciest, we are certain that you’ll find something that catches your eye with these classic watches.

 1: Omega Speedmaster

 And ever since then, the Speedmaster has had several forms and variations to it that showcase the model’s aesthetics and versatility.
-The Omega Speedmaster is an affordable classic watch that has maintained its value for years.
+The Omega Speedmaster is an affordable classic watch that has maintained its value throughout the years.

 2: Rolex Submariner

 The Rolex Submariner is another one of the most legendary, pioneering classic watches that you’ll ever find today.
 We say pioneering because it revolutionized the diving watch industry and still has some of the best design-builds.
 Some of the most recognizable names that have worn this beauty include Steve McQueen, Ralph Lauren, and Robert Bedford.